azavea/raster-vision/docs/framework/architecture.rst

 Writing pipelines and plugins
 -------------------------------------

-In this section, we explain the most important aspects of the ``rastervision.pipeline`` package through a series of examples which incrementally build on one another.
+In this section, we explain the most important aspects of the :mod:`rastervision.pipeline` package through a series of examples which incrementally build on one another.
 These examples show how to write custom pipelines and configuration schemas, how to customize an existing pipeline, and how to package the code as a plugin.

-The full source code for Examples 1 and 2 is in `rastervision.pipeline_example_plugin1 <{{ repo }}/rastervision_pipeline/rastervision/pipeline_example_plugin1>`_ and Example 3 is in `rastervision.pipeline_example_plugin2 <{{ repo }}/rastervision_pipeline/rastervision/pipeline_example_plugin2>`_ and they can be run from inside the RV Docker image.
+The full source code for Examples 1 and 2 is in `rastervision.pipeline_example_plugin1 <{{ repo }}/rastervision_pipeline/rastervision/pipeline_example_plugin1>`_ and Example 3 is in `rastervision.pipeline_example_plugin2 <{{ repo }}/rastervision_pipeline/rastervision/pipeline_example_plugin2>`_ and they can be run from inside the Raster Vision Docker image.
 However, **note that new plugins are typically created in a separate repo and Docker image**, and :ref:`bootstrap` shows how to do this.

 .. _example 1:

 Example 1: a simple pipeline
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. currentmodule:: rastervision.pipeline

-A ``Pipeline`` in RV is a class which represents a sequence of commands with a shared configuration in the form of a ``PipelineConfig``.
+A :class:`~pipeline.Pipeline` in Raster Vision is a class which represents a sequence of commands with a shared configuration in the form of a :class:`~pipeline_config.PipelineConfig`.
 Here is a toy example of these two classes that saves a set of messages to disk, and then prints them all out.

 .. literalinclude:: /../rastervision_pipeline/rastervision/pipeline_example_plugin1/sample_pipeline.py
     :language: python